 And this is where they now sit happily at the corner of my desk.
 I like how you can see their reflections in this photo.
 They keep me motivated!

-The pattern for these Spring Bunnies can be found HERE.
+The pattern for these Spring Bunnies can be found as a PDF file on the Craftzine site HERE.
+[UPDATE: The free pattern can now be found on my blog HERE.
+I know that some people were having difficulty accessing the PDF file and had to e-mail me to get the pattern.
+It’s now easily accessible on my blog though!]
 Do give them a try!
 They’re fairly quick to make, and the sky’s the limit with how you can customize your own spring bunnies with all the patterned fabric and colour combos out there for the yarn and felt.
 Thank you for all your kind words and encouragement, and it’s great to hear how many of you who have never tried to make amigurumi before have been inspired to give it a try!
 Thank you also to Craftzine who have been very supportive of my work, and for giving me this opportunity!

 [Update: People have been sending me photos of their own Spring Bunnies, and I’ve compiled some of them in a Crochet Corner post!
 Check out everyone’s own rendition of my Spring Bunnies here.]